chen0040/keras-english-resume-parser-and-analyzer/README-edit.md

 # Usage 1: Rule-based English Resume Parser

-The [sample code](demo/rule_base_parser.py) below shows how to scan all the resumes (in PDF and DOCX formats) from a [demo/data/resume_samples] folder and print out a summary from the resume parser if information extracted are available:
+The [sample code](demo/rule_base_parser.py) below shows how to scan all the resumes (in PDF and DOCX formats) from a [demo/data/resume_samples] folder and print out a summary from the resume parser if the information extracted is available:

 ```python
 from keras_en_parser_and_analyzer.library.rule_based_parser import ResumeParser